The Santa Monica Public Library offers a host of resources available to seniors and their families and friends.

 Those interested in volunteering with the Library have a number of opportunities available to them, including: Library Guides, Shut-In Service Volunteers, Santa Monica Citywide Reads Discussion Facilitators, and more.
 To express interest, visit our Volunteer at the Library webpage.

 Since 1973, the Santa Monica Public Library has provided services to those who find themselves confined at home or in health care or retirement facilities.
-Any Santa Monican who has difficulty coming to the Library or carrying books because of age, illness, temporary (6 months or more) or permanent disability can be served.
+Any Santa Monica resident who has difficulty coming to the Library or carrying books because of age, illness, temporary (6 months or more) or permanent disability can be served.
 All materials that can be borrowed by walk-in patrons can be checked out for our homebound Library users as well.
 Homebound patrons do not need a library card to receive this free service.
-Once homebound patrons sign up, a Shut-In Service Volunteer will be assigned to them, and this volunteer will select materials that meet an individual's interests and deliver them to that patron.
+New sign-ups should allow at least two to three weeks to be matched up with a Shut-In Service Volunteer.
+Once assigned, this volunteer will contact the homebound patron, select materials that meet that individual's interests and deliver items to them.

 The Library offers a range of assistive devices to promote universal access to its collections and services.
 Visit our Accessibility Services page for more information.